 Farida joined the QNI in February 2011 from a mental health charity, Brent Mind.
-As Network Facilitator, Farida is in charge of developing and supporting our network of Queen's Nurses (QNs) who contribute to the QNI vision of providing best care for patients in their own home and community.
+Farida develops and supports our network of Queen's Nurses (QNs) who contribute to the QNI vision of providing best care for patients in their own home and community.
 She manages the QN application process, network development and QN communications as well as their professional development programme.
-She also manages QNI award ceremonies and workshops.
-In her spare time she enjoys catching up with friends and discovering new places to eat.
+She also manages QNI events which includes QNI Award Ceremonies, Annual Conference, Queen’s Nurse conference as well as workshops.

 020 7549 1403